RasaHQ/rasa/docs/connectors.rst

 Using the run script
 ^^^^^^^^^^^^^^^^^^^^
-If you want to connect to facebook using the run script, e.g. using
+If you want to connect to facebook using the run script, e.g. using:

 .. code-block:: bash